CoIT-WGU/D084-Lab-Resources/Instructions/Labs/04 - Configure Azure DNS.md

 1. On the DNS zone blade, note the list of the name servers that host the zone you created.
 You will use the first of them named in the next step.

-1. From the lab virtual machine, start Command Prompt and run the following to validate the name resolution of the two newly created DNS records (where ***&lt;custom_DNS_domain&gt;*** represents the custom DNS domain you created in the first task of this exercise and ***&lt;name_server&gt;*** represents the name of the DNS name server you identified in the previous step):
+1. From your physical host, start Command Prompt and run the following to validate the name resolution of the two newly created DNS records (where ***&lt;custom_DNS_domain&gt;*** represents the custom DNS domain you created in the first task of this exercise and ***&lt;name_server&gt;*** represents the name of the DNS name server you identified in the previous step):

    ```
    nslookup mylabvmpip.<custom_DNS_domain> <name_server>
    nslookup myazurepip.<custom_DNS_domain> <name_server>
    ```